Asli0911/Machine-Learning-Projects/README.md

 2- Clustering (Customer Segmentation) Project

 In this project, customers are required to be segmented according to the purchasing history obtained from the membership cards of a big mall.

+3- AutoScout Price Estimation Project

+After data cleaning part, I tried different models to estimate the prices of the cars.